Subtitle Edit is the most popular Windows alternative to Jubler.

-Jubler is described as 'tool to edit text-based subtitles.
+Jubler is described as 'Tool to edit text-based subtitles.
 It can be used as an authoring software for new subtitles or as a tool to convert, transform, correct and refine existing subtitles.
 The most popular subtitle formats can be used' and is a Subtitle Editor in the video & movies category.
-There are more than 10 alternatives to Jubler for a variety of platforms, including Windows, Linux, Mac, Online / Web-based and BSD.
-The best alternative is Subtitle Edit, which is both free and Open Source.
-Other great apps like Jubler are Aegisub, Subtitle Composer, Subtitle Editor and Gaupol.
+There are more than 25 alternatives to Jubler for a variety of platforms, including Windows, Linux, Mac, Web-based and BSD apps.
+The best Jubler alternative is Subtitle Edit, which is both free and Open Source.
+Other great apps like Jubler are Aegisub, SubTypo, VidCap and Amara.

 A text-based subtitles editor that supports basic operations as well as more advanced ones, aiming to become an improved version of Subtitle Workshop for every platform supported by KDE.